 "Potter, stay after class."

 Harry froze, his eyes going wide even as he nodded.
 He had known that was coming.
 He'd nearly fallen asleep during Snape's lecture.
 The class filtered out slowly, Ron and Hermione both giving Harry sympathetic looks.
 Harry was staring at the floor again, and no one seemed to be noticing that he was withdrawing.
 It had been a week since the students had returned, and during that week Severus had been watching.
 He had watched as Harry withdrew repeatedly from his friends, seeking solitude from the hustle and bustle of student life.
-Potter's rooms had become a refuge, though Severus had caught him once or twice in the astronomy tower, staring out at the quidditch field.
+Potter's rooms had become a refuge, though Severus had caught him once or twice in the astronomy tower, staring out at the quidditch pitch.

 "Sit at the front, Potter, so I can see you better."
 Harry moved up with out protest, his eyes ever focused on the dirty floor.
 "Look at me, Potter."